G. C. Peden: Career

 Peden was born in Dundee and educated at Grove Academy, Broughty Ferry.

 He has written about the British Treasury; Keynesian economics; economic aspects of defence and foreign policy; the welfare state, and some recent Scottish economic history.

 He worked for eight years as a sub-editor of the Dundee Evening Telegraph before becoming a mature student at Dundee University, graduating MA with first class honours in modern history in 1972.
 He was a postgraduate at Brasenose College, Oxford, completing his thesis under the supervision of Professor N. H. Gibbs and graduating with a D.Phil. in 1976.
-He was a research fellow at the Institute of Historical Research in London; a temporary lecturer in history, Leeds University, 1976–1977; lecturer in economic and social history, and then reader in economic history, Bristol University, 1977–1990; and professor of history, Stirling University, 1990–2008.
+He was a research fellow at the Institute of Historical Research in London and taught at Dundee and Leeds universities before becoming a lecturer in economic and social history, and then reader in economic history, Bristol University, 1977–1990; and professor of history, Stirling University, 1990–2008.
 He was a British Academy research reader, 1987–1989, and visiting fellow, All Souls College, Oxford, 1988–1989, and St Catherine's College, Oxford, 2002.
 He is a fellow of the Royal Society of Edinburgh.

-Personal life

-Peden lives in Callander, on the edge of the Scottish Highlands, and divides his time between hillwalking and research and writing.